CCBlueX/LiquidLauncher/README.md

 ## Compile it yourself!
 LiquidLauncher is using Tauri and is written in the programming language Rust, so make sure that it is installed properly.
 Instructions can be found on [Rust's website](https://www.rust-lang.org/learn/get-started).
 It also requires NodeJS and yarn.
-1. Clone the repository using `git clone https://github.com/CCBlueX/LiquidLauncher`.
+1. Clone the repository using `git clone --recurse-submodules https://github.com/CCBlueX/LiquidLauncher`.
 2. Navigate into your local repository folder.
 3. Go to `tauri/tooling/cli/node` and execute the command `yarn && yarn build`, now go back into the root folder.
 4. Execute the command `yarn && yarn build`